Warninglid

 At the centre of the village is a crossroads and there sits the Half Moon public house - a Grade II listed brick and stone pub dating back to the 19th Century.

 There is also a Village Hall, provided by the late Lady Seaforth, an excellent public meeting place.
-Please click here for more information and hiring details.

 The Recreation Ground, tucked away behind the public house, has a picturesque cricket pitch and green in a particularly rural setting.
 It has houses on two sides and a children’s playground, allotments and fields on the remaining sides.
 Cricket teams travel from across the county and beyond to play on the excellently maintained pitch.